-The security context ID for the BIB MUST be set to the context identifier for BIB-HMAC-SHA2.
+The security context identifier for the BIB MUST be set to the context identifier for BIB-HMAC-SHA2.

-Any local flags used to generate the IPPT SHOULD be placed in the Integrity Scope flags security parameter for the BIB unless these flags are expected to be correctly configured at security verifiers and acceptors in the network.
+Any local flags used to generate the IPPT SHOULD be placed in the integrity scope flags security parameter for the BIB unless these flags are expected to be correctly configured at security verifiers and acceptors in the network.

-The HMAC key MAY be encapsulated using some key encapsulation mechanism (to include encrypting with a key encryption key) and the results of the encapsulation added as the Encapsulated Key security parameter for the BIB.
+The HMAC key MAY be encapsulated using some key encapsulation mechanism (to include encrypting with a key encryption key) and the results of the encapsulation added as the encapsulated key security parameter for the BIB.

-The SHA Variant used by this security context SHOULD be added as the SHA Variant security parameter for the BIB if it differs from the default key length.
+The SHA variant used by this security context SHOULD be added as the SHA variant security parameter for the BIB if it differs from the default key length.
 Otherwise, this parameter MAY be omitted if doing so provides a useful reduction in message sizes.